arcadesdude/BRU/README.md

 # Usage

+For silent / command line usage see the next section.
+Below is for GUI usage (default).

 Right Click and run as administrator on the BAT file (not the PS1) file.

 ![Run as Administrator](run-as-admin.PNG?raw=true "Run As Administrator")